-1. The strong authentication application starts and detects that the secret key is missing.
+- The strong authentication application starts and detects that the secret key is missing.
 This state triggers a process to get a secret key for OTP generation from the back-end, identified by a registration code.
 Depending on the deployment scenario this registration code can be entered by the user or retrieved by the application from a back-end server.

-The registration code, bound to the user, uniquely identify the secret key on the back-end side.
+The registration code, bound to the user, uniquely identify the secret key on the back-end side. - 2.
+The Mobile Protector generates assets to protect the transfer. - 3.
+Assets and the registration code are wrapped with the public key of the Mobile EPS and send to it. - 4.
+On the Mobile EPS, the security module unwrap assets and the registration code with the private key of the Mobile EPS. - 5.
+On the Mobile EPS, the secret key (already encrypted with the user Pin) corresponding to the registration code is selected.

-- 2. The Mobile Protector generates two symmetric session keys, for encryption and authentication. - 3.
-Those two keys and the registration code are wrapped with the public key of the Mobile EPS and send to it. - 4.
-On the Mobile EPS, the security module unwrap the two symmetric keys and the registration code with the private key of the Mobile EPS. - 5.
-On the Mobile EPS, the secret key (already encrypted with the user Pin) corresponding to the registration code is selected. - 6.
-The security module encrypts the secret key again with symmetric key for encryption and computes a HMAC with the authentication key.
-The Mobile EPS gets the encrypted and authenticated message and sent it to the mobile application. - 7.
-On reception in the mobile equipment the message is authenticated with the HMAC value and then decrypted.
+- 6. The security module encrypts the secret key again and authenticate the response.
+The Mobile EPS send the response to the mobile application. - 7.
+On reception in the mobile equipment the message is authenticated and then decrypted.